bioinformatics-ca/HTG_2021/Module6/Module6_lab.md

 quast.py -R ~/CourseData/HT_data/Module6/references/ecoli_k12.fasta assemblies/*.fasta
 ```

-The QUAST results are in a PDF file.
+The QUAST results are in an HTML file.
 Using the method you learned earlier (scp or FileZilla) copy the results to your local computer.
-The QUAST report is located at `~/workspace/HTseq/Module6/quast_results/latest/report.pdf`.
+The QUAST report is located at `~/workspace/HTseq/Module6/quast_results/latest/report.html`.

 Using the report, try to determine which of the assemblies was a) the most complete b) the most contiguous and c) the most accurate.